islam-aminul/file-organizer/README.md

 ### Advanced Features
 - **Configurable Everything**: JSON configuration for all directory names and settings
 - **Skip Patterns**: Ignore files by extensions, patterns, or directory paths
-- **Detailed Logging**: Comprehensive error and operation logs in destination directory
+- **Detailed Logging**: Comprehensive error and operation logs in `zensort-logs/` directory
-- **Status Reports**: JSON and human-readable reports with statistics and performance metrics
+- **Status Reports**: JSON and TXT reports with statistics stored in `zensort-logs/` folder
-- **EXIF Processing**: Image organization based on camera make, model, and date
+- **EXIF Processing**: Image organization based on camera make, model, and date with time stamps

 ## Installation